mactrix4/archKit/README.md

 # archKit

-ArchKit is a lightweight architecture & solution designing modelling kit for describing modern applications and systems.
+ArchKit is a lightweight architecture & solution design modelling kit for describing modern applications and systems architecture.